itsvivekghosh/automated-circuit-to-MAGIC-vlsi-using-eda-tool/README.md

  ### Conversion command

  ```
- lclayout --output-dir [Here your output will be stored] --tech [design_tech_file.py] --netlist [Spice_netlist.sp] --cell [Cell_Name]
+ lclayout --output-dir [Output Directory] --tech [design_file.py] --netlist [Spice_Netlist_file.sp] --cell [Cell_Name]
  ````

- For example : Use dummy_tech.py file as design tech file.Use AND2X1.sp OR LATCH.sp as spice netlist file.
-Use corresponding cell name ex: --cell AND2X1   OR   --cell LATCH.
+ I have used dummy_tech.py file as Design file.
+Using AND2X1.sp OR LATCH.sp as Spice Netlist File.
+We can use --cell AND2X1  OR   --cell LATCH.

- File name must be with location of file.
-Ex : If my all files are stored in Desktop then I will use
+ File name must be with location of file.<br>

+ __Example:__ The Project Directory is in Desktop
  ```
  lclayout --output-dir /home/user/Desktop --tech /home/user/Desktop/librecell_tech.py --netlist /home/user/Desktop/cells.sp --cell LATCH
  ```